 Developing culture of any organization or institution is its heart and soul.
 It is how people work together, interact with each other, collaborate to solve common problems, communicate, trust and respect.
 Corporate Culture starts at the top and cascades through the organization articulated by the management group.
-Functionally speaking it is a reflection of our work ethics, values, interaction with other, being respectful and supporting each other for the well being of the group.
+Functionally speaking it is a reflection of our work ethics, values, mission, the way we engage, interaction with others, being respectful and supporting each other for the well being of the group.
 There is tremendous pressure in both private and public sectors to perform better with less and drive greater value to our customers.
 Having a powerful and healthy culture will drive engagement, reduce conflict and encourage collaborative approaches to solve problems faster and achieve goals as a team.

 Companies who are mindful of the importance of understanding the unique drivers of multi layered generations and diversity are most likely to be very successful in meeting their challenges and business goals.